Les anglonautes

 for studying American Indian culture,

-the colony of Merrymount,
+and he founded the colony of Merrymount,

 located in Quincy, Massachusetts.